lab-code/coding-versioning/docs/coding-style.md

 ```

 Use defensive programming!
 Defensive programming is writing code that reports errors and doesn't allow to fail in the middle just because.
 It is extremely important especially in languages as matlab, R, javascript etc. that allow non typed variables to be accepted - eg.g user can pass matrix instead of value by mistake and function will allow it.
-Defensive programming is also paramout in all cases where users directly interact with functions.
+Defensive programming is also paramount in all cases where users directly interact with functions.
 It is not as important in functions that only other functions call.

-defensive programming can be iumplemented by assertions as well as clearly stating what type of variable you expect and what you return
+defensive programming can be implemented by assertions as well as clearly stating what type of variable you expect and what you return
 ```matlab
 % FUNCTION to return first character of given string function[output] = rtrnfrstch(input) %BAD - not clear what shoudl go in and what to expect